haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 	- Select team dropdown menu -> Level II Support
 	- Select Add
 - Select Create
-- Create another agent and replace Jane with with other name your chose.
+- Create a new agent and give it a different name instead of the one you originally intended.
-	- Follow same steps as above except make some changes to Primary Department
+	- Observe the same procedures as before, but change the Primary Department.
 		- Select department dropdown menu -> Support
 		- Select Role dropdown menu -> View only
 	- Extended Accesss